avikumart/Book-recommendation-system/README.md

 1. Pro.
 Xiao Hu, Assistant Professor, College of Information Science, University of Arizona
 2. College of Information Science, University of Arizona

+### Future Scope

+1. Develop the test environment and dockerize the application
+2. Frontend interface with database integration
+3. Incorporating large database of books and their ratings